opynfinance/GammaProtocol/docs/contracts-documentation/Oracle.md

 ### Function `getPricerDisputePeriod(address _pricer) → uint256 external`

-get pricer dispute period
+get a pricer's dispute period

-during dispute period, the owner of this contract can dispute the submitted price and modify it.
+dispute period is the period of time after an expiry price has been pushed where a price can be disputed

-The dispute period start after submitting a price on-chain
+during the dispute period, the disputer can dispute the submitted price and modify it

 #### Parameters:

-- `_pricer`: oracle address
+- `_pricer`: pricer address

 #### Return Values: